ZhenyingZhu/StudyNotes/SystemDesign.md

 - MPP aborts the whole query when failures happen
 - MapReduce can tolerate the failure of a map/reduce task.
 It eager to write data to disk
 - MapReduce is target for large jobs, so even recovery from an individual task introduce a lot of overheads
 - Online production services and offline batch jobs runnnig on same machines.
 Each task has a priority.
-Higher priority task can terminate lower priority tasks on the same machine
+Higher priority task can terminate lower priority tasks on the same machine **[KEY]**
 - the task owners need to pay for the resources, and higher priority tasks are more expensive.
 MapReduce tasks are normally low priority
 - Low-priority computing resources can be overcommitted, to better utilize resources better, but it also means tasks can be terminated any time
 - MapReduce is designed to tolerate frequent unexpected task termination